hyundai-robotics/doc-hi6-operation/7-system/7-auto-calibration/4-base-axis-calibration/1-base-axis-initial-set.md

 {% hint style="info" %}
 * When the system is initialized, the additional axis setting menu will appear, allowing you to perform the initial setting of the base axis.
-*
-  The additional axis parameter setting menu is a function for engineers, so it will not be supported for general users.
+* The additional axis parameter setting menu is a function for engineers, so it will not be supported for general users.
 For details on the additional axis parameter setting menu, contact the engineer for inquiry.
 {% endhint %}

 {% hint style="warning" %}
+* Base axis calibration is available only when the base axis configuration is set to Any.
-* You can use the calibration function only for the first base axis, and you can set the axis configuration as any when setting the additional axis parameter.
+* For \[Teaching based Base Axis Calibration\], the calibration feature can only be used for the first base axis.
+Set the axis configuration to Any for the first base axis, and do NOT set it to Any for any remaining base axes.
-* Do not set the axis configuration as any for the other base axes except for the first base axis.
-* Base axis calibration is available only when the base axis configuration is any.
+* \[Sensor based Base Axis Calibration\] applies the calibration feature to all base axes.
+Set the axis configuration to Any for all base axes.
 {% endhint %}